yarhm0962/dump-bot/README.md

 python main.py
 ```

-The bot will start a Flask web server on port 10000 (for health checks) and the Discord client.
-The `/api/verify` endpoint will be available at that port.
+The bot will start a Flask web server on port `10000` (for health checks and the `/api/verify` and `/api/verified_users` endpoints) and the Discord client.

 ---